mastreips/v2/week04/hw/submission/README.md

 - Examples seen: 5000

 * Remove the pooling layers.
-Does it impact the accuracy?
+Does it impact the accuracy? (should impact validation for overfitting)

 ```
 layer_defs = [];